AIrjen/OneButtonPrompt/README.md

 It generates an entire prompt from scratch.
 It is random, but controlled.
 You simply load up the script and press generate, and let it surprise you.

+It is a full AI prompt generator for Stable Diffusion.

 It is best used on all-purpose models, such as Stable Difussion 1.5 or those based on 1.5.
-Such as [deliberate](https://civitai.com/models/4823/deliberate) and [dreamlike diffusion](https://civitai.com/models/1274/dreamlike-diffusion-10).
+It also works great on SDXL.
+Models such as [deliberate](https://civitai.com/models/4823/deliberate) and [dreamlike diffusion](https://civitai.com/models/1274/dreamlike-diffusion-10).
 However, feel free to use it on your personal favorite models.

 A simple user guide for first time use and settings is available [here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/my_first_generation.md).

 It is also now available as a custom node for ComfyUI.
 [Check installation doc here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/comfyui_integration.md)

 More of a Fooocus fan?
 Take a look at this excellent fork called [RuinedFooocus](https://github.com/runew0lf/RuinedFooocus) that has One Button Prompt built in.
+[Check some options available here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/ruinedfooocus_integration.md)

 # Features
 - __Full prompt generation__ with the click of a button.                  ==> [guide to my first generation](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/my_first_generation.md)